What is Ductless Air Conditioning?

 Ductless mini split systems are also great solutions for large multiple story homes.
 Consider how much energy is wasted heating large spaces that are never used, or rarely used.

 With a ductless mini split-zone system, homeowners can ensure that every room in their house is at the exact temperature they want.
 Think about the freedom in cooling bedrooms during hot summer months, while leaving spaces at the far end of the home alone.
 No more wasting energy heating thousands of square feet of space only to really enjoy one or two rooms on a regular basis.
 And if you do plan on using rooms often left unused?
-No problem, with technology, you can quickly heat or cool any zone when you need it.
+No problem, with technology, you can quickly heat or cool any zone when you need it with an mini-split air conditioner.

 Is a Ductless Mini Split System Better Than a Traditional Ducted System?